devkamiki/personal-homepage/README.md

 A personal website providing entries to self-hosted services based on FOSS projects, and brief introduction of admin.

+Repository is hosted on [GitLab](https://gitlab.com/yukikmk/personal-homepage) and mirrored to [Codeberg](https://codeberg.org/kamiki/personal-homepage).
+Cloudflare Pages clones only from GitHub or GitLab, but you can visit the Codeberg Pages hosted version at https://yuki.obsp.de.

 ## License

 - **Code (HTML/CSS)**: